-Credit risk from investments with banks and other financial institutions is managed by the Treasury functions in accordance with the Board approved policies of Cairn India Limited.
+Credit risk from investments with banks and other financial institutions is managed by the Treasury functions in accordance with the Board approved policies of the group.
 Investments of surplus funds are only made with approved counterparties who meet the appropriate rating and/or other criteria, and are only made within approved limits.
-The respective Boards continually re-assess the Group's policy and update as required.
+The Board continually re-assess the Group's Policy and update as required.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty failure.